DXC-0/linux-hdr-guide/README.md

 ```

 📌 Ajust the target peak with the maximum luminosity 10% of your screen.
-These settings ensure proper HDR rendering and dynamic peak brightness adjustment (you can check monitor reference on [TFTcentral](https://tftcentral.co.uk/) or [RTINGS](https://www.rtings.com/monitor)
+These settings ensure proper HDR rendering and dynamic peak brightness adjustment (you can check monitor reference on [TFTcentral](https://tftcentral.co.uk/) or [RTINGS](https://www.rtings.com/monitor) - If the whites are too bright or exaggerated, lower the value until you do not lose in constrast / detail.
 </br>

 ⚠️ For a total dans transparent intégration in KDE, add on the application this environment variable ```ENABLE_HDR_WSI=1```